1. Wondering if there's really a leaf inside the jewellery?

 6. How do you care for the jewellery?

 We pride ourselves on quality craftsmanship and attention to detail in our creations.
 To ensure your jewellery lasts for as long as possible, we recommend the following.

 Avoid direct contact with perfume, hair sprays, other chemical sprays, as these sprays may be harsh and harm the gold or silver plating on the leaves.

 Over time body oils may build up on the jewellery.
 If this happens just wet a soft cotton cloth with warm water and gently rub the jewellery until the oil is removed.
 Dry thoroughly with a soft dry towel.
 Keep the leaf stored in a cloth pouch, or jewellery box in a dry place away from extreme temperatures.
 Avoid storing in plastic.

 Your jewellery should be the last thing you put on in the morning and the first thing you take off in the evening.

-We use high-quality hard gold plating and tarnish-resistant silver on our jewellery to keep it shining for years.
+We use high-quality gold plating and silver on our jewellery to keep it shining for years.
 However, oxidation and metal-fading may naturally happen over time.
-This is normal wear and tear, not a manufacturing fault.
-How long it may take will depend on how well the jewellery is cared for, on atmospheric conditions, skin acidity, and jewellery exposure to chemicals.
+This is normal wear and tear on electroplated gold or silver, not a manufacturing fault.
+How long it may take will depend on various factors like atmospheric conditions, skin acidity, and jewellery exposure to chemicals.